midlantica/LovelyBunchOfCoconuts/content/quotes/democracy-is-two-wolves-and-a-lamb.md

 ---
-title: "Democracy is two wolves and a lamb"
+title: 'Democracy is two wolves and a lamb'
 ---

 ## "Democracy is two wolves and a lamb voting on what to have for lunch.
 Liberty is a well-armed lamb contesting the vote."